sharona1ex/Tweet-Clustering-Using-Kmeans/README.md

 ## Dataset
 We are going to use the following dataset for this exercise: [Link](https://archive.ics.uci.edu/ml/datasets/Health+News+in+Twitter)

-There about 16 datasets within this tweet collection.
+There are about 16 datasets within this tweet collection.
 We have chosen `bbchealth.txt` for this project.

 ## How to run this code?
 1. Install the repository using this command: `git clone https://github.com/StarRider/Tweet-Clustering-Using-Kmeans.git`